 4. Earn cash on the side

-You could earn a few bucks for completing tasks, answering surveys or taking part in experiments around campus: the psychology department is often a good bet.
+You could earn some extra cash in your spare time by completing tasks, answering surveys or taking part in experiments around campus.
+The psychology department is often a good place for a side hustle.

 Want employment without the commitment?
 There’s an app for that!
-Syft is particularly well rated for temp jobs: they offer hourly rates from £9.15, plus flexible shifts.
+Indeed Flex is particularly well rated for temp jobs: they offer hourly rates from £9.15, plus flexible shifts.
 There’s also a growing number of tasker apps that pay for mystery shopping gigs: try Roamler or Field Agent.